sarahdobson/piv-guides/_userconfig/1_nss.md

 10. Perform a _gpupdate /force_ on the test client and restart the machine.
 (You can also just run the BAT file.)
 11. Open Firefox and go to _Tools_ **>** _Options_ **>** _Advanced_ **>** _Encryption_ tab **>** _Certificates_ pane.
 Click the _View Certificates button_.
 12. Scroll to [Your Organization’s] Root CA.
 13. Remove an issued CA certificate: <!--Can't follow the logic of this ending.
-How does this step relate to "automated distribution of CA certificates into NSS"?
-Need a more clear wrap-up and tie-in to the purpose of this Playbook.-->
+What does this have to do with "automating distribution of CA intermediate certificates into NSS"?
+Need a more clear wrap-up and tie-in to the purpose/context for this Playbook.-->

 ```